-The application is currently deployed on a server provided by FIT CTU.
+The application is currently deployed on a server provided by CESNET.
 Here are the addresses of running applications:

 The simplest way is to use Docker Compose.
 Requirements are just to have Docker installed, privileges for current user and the Docker daemon started.

 Create a folder (e.g.,

 /dsw, all commands in this manual are from this working directory)

 docker-compose up -d

 After starting up, you will be able to open the Wizard in your browser on http://localhost

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 version: '3' services: server: image: datastewardshipwizard/wizard-server restart: always ports: - 3000:3000 volumes: - /dsw/application.yml:/application/engine-wizard/config/application.yml - /dsw/integration.yml:/application/engine-wizard/config/integration.yml links: - mongo client: image: datastewardshipwizard/wizard-client restart: always ports: - 80:80 environment: API_URL: http://localhost:3000 mongo: image: mongo:4.0.12 restart: always ports: - 27017:27017 volumes: - /dsw/data:/data/db command: mongod

 We highly recommend using Docker, but you are open to compile and run everything directly on your device.
 It is tested on Ubuntu 16.04 and you might encounter problems when using other plaforms and Linux distributions.